28 interesting facts about Panama

 Panama hats are not from Panama (Shutterstock)

-19. In 2016 Panama was at the centre of an international tax scandal.
+25. In 2016, Panama was at the center of an international tax scandal.
 The ‘Panama Papers’ exposed how the rich and powerful use tax havens to conceal their wealth.
 The scandal revealed Panama as one of the most popular tax havens.

 The rainforest in the capital city